 Annual National Open Juried Show Information

 Each year, the Providence Art Club invites artists from across the United States to submit artworks for an Open Juried Exhibition.
 This show is an opportunity for non-members of the Club to be considered for participation in an exhibition in our historic galleries.
-Our next Open Juried Show will take place in April of 2018 and will be titled America, Now.
-The Call for Entries for this exhibition will be available sometime in the Fall of 2017.
+Our next Open Juried Show will take place in June 23 – July 20 of 2018 and will be titled America, Now.
+We are thrilled to welcome Dr. Elliot Bostwick Davis, Chair of the American Department at the Museum of Fine Arts, Boston as the Juror for this exhibition.
+The full Call for this show will be posted in January 2018.
 If you have questions now, please contact Gallery Coordinator Michael Rose and he will be happy to speak more with you about this opportunity.
 Michael can be reached at 401-331-1114 ext.
 5, or via email at firstname.lastname@example.org.

 Call for Entries 2017, Making Your Mark